Best smartphones to look forward to in 2014

 There's little to nothing that we know about the iPhone 6, except that there will be one, or two.
 Following Apple's patterns of iPhone naming, the next iteration of device should take the name up to iPhone 6, and we should be looking at a new design to move beyond that of the iPhone 5 family.

 There's rumour of two devices, one measuring 4.7-inches and one at 5.5-inches.
-There's little to substantiate these claims, except for some leaked case shots, which are still a little suspect.
+There's little to substantiate these claims, except for leaked case shots and leaked component shots.

 However, the chap who has leaked a number of recent devices - popstar Jimmy Lin - has just posted pictures of what he claims is the iPhone 6 on his Weibo page.
 We're inclined to believe it.